aikyashah/T20_Result_Prediction_Using_ML/README.md

   If it was the second innings, I calculated score and wickets after 5 overs, 10 overs and 15 overs.

   Finally I input the entire dataframe to a csv file named PreparedData.csv

+  <h3> 5.
+Methodology and Models</h3>

+  For this project I used 3 classifiers for each of the following Machine Learning classification models: Random Forest, SVM, Logistic Regressiona nd Naive Bayes.
+I have considered the following 3 features in the training sets:
+      * The target score for Team 2 to achieve
+      * The number of balls remaining in the innings ( which remains fixed for Stage 1 (i.e. 90), 2 (ie 60) and 3 (ie.e 30)
+      * The runs scored at this stage

+  <h3>6.
+Model Tuning and Tuning Results:</h3>